anuchandy/az-messaging-aks/README.md

 ## Emulating network failures

-This branch has a version of the project which enables us to troubleshoot the ServiceBus and EventHubs recovery routes under network failure emulation.
+This branch has a version of the project which enables us to troubleshoot the ServiceBus and EventHubs recovery routes under network failure emulation using docker container.
+The `main` branch is all about deploying to AKS+debugging, network failure emulation was not a topic.

-1. Unlike the main branch, the project in this branch is supposed to run on a local docker container.
-The main branch targets AKS.
+1. Unlike the `main` branch, the project in this branch is supposed to run on a local docker container.
 2. The DockerFile in this branch is different from the main in the following ways -
     - It enables iproute2, iptables, and tc so that, from the local machine, we can drive the network failures in the docker container running the SB|EH send-receive scenarios.
-    - Since we're running as a docker instance (not on AKS), there is no job.yml; hence DockerFile defines "entrypoint" for JVM.
+    - Since we're running as a docker instance the DockerFile defines "entrypoint" for JVM.

 ## How to run the project and emulate network - Using SB as an example